Bathurst War

-The Bathurst War (1824) was a war between the Wiradjuri tribes and the United Kingdom of Great Britain and Ireland.
-Following the successful Blaxland, Lawson, and Wentworth expedition to find a route through the "impenetrable" Blue Mountains in 1813, this allowed the colony to expand onto the vast fertile plains of the west.
+The Bathurst War (1824) was a war in present-day New South Wales, Australia, between the Wiradjuri tribes and the United Kingdom of Great Britain and Ireland.
+The successful Blaxland, Lawson, and Wentworth expedition of 1813 to find a route through the "impenetrable" Blue Mountains allowed the colony to expand onto the vast fertile plains of the west.

 British expansion into the land was initially slow, but following a change of government, Governor Thomas Brisbane came to power allowing a flood of land grants to the west of the Blue Mountains.
 The enormous influx of British colonists put massive strain on the traditional food sources and sacred landmarks of the Wiradjuri.
 By early 1824, war had broken out in which the Wiradjuri adopted a guerrilla-style approach.
-After Governor Thomas Brisbane declared martial law, the resistance soon collapsed in late 1824.
+After Governor Brisbane declared martial law, the resistance soon collapsed in late 1824.

 Background

 Blaxland, Wentworth and Lawson

 Attempts to cross the Blue Mountains had been made from 1790 onwards with convicts seeking a way to escape and adventurers eager to explore the region.
 However, all of these attempts failed, and it was to be over 20 years before a way across was found.
 In May 1813, Gregory Blaxland, William Lawson and William Charles Wentworth set out with a plan to find a passage through the impenetrable Blue Mountains.
 After 21 days of traveling through 50 mi of rugged terrain, the party reached Mount Blaxland.
 From here they saw a vast expanse of forest and grass in which Blaxland wrote was rich enough "to support the stock of the colony for the next thirty years".

 This was in fact the land of the Wiradjuri people, one of the largest language groups in Australia.
 The Wiradjuri inhabited an area bounded by the Blue Mountains in the east, the western slopes in the south, and the change of open forest to grassy plains in the north and west.
 The tribes led by Windradyne lived in the eastern parts of this territory, connected to the other groups by a common language as well as cultural and trade links.